-To be honest, it was a little embarrassing to be the daughter of an entrepreneur who was trying to start up a mail order livestock supply business back in 1975.
+To be honest, it was a little embarrassing to be the daughter of an entrepreneur trying to start a mail-order livestock supply business in 1975.

 Ruth Jeffers was a little girl when her dad, Dr. Keith Jeffers, decided to provide a higher level of service to his cattle clients around Springfield, Missouri, and launch a livestock supplies catalog.

-“When by grandfather died we moved from St. Louis to the ranch in Southwest, Missouri,” Ruth explains.
+“When my grandfather died, we moved from St. Louis to the ranch in southwest Missouri,” Ruth explains.
 “Dad started selling cattle.
-He was always hard working and extremely honest and he became the world’s largest cattle dealer.
-The he started selling livestock supplies out of our basement to the people who were buying cattle from us.”
+He was always hard-working and extremely honest, and he became the world’s largest cattle dealer.
+Then he started selling livestock supplies out of our basement to the people buying cattle from us.”

-That doesn’t seem to embarrassing.
+That doesn’t seem too embarrassing.
 But there is more.

-Jeffers: As kids my sister and I were totally embarrassed because we had to answer our home phone, ‘Thank you for calling Jeffers, this is Ruth, may I help you.’
+Ruth Jeffers: As kids, my sister and I were totally embarrassed because we had to answer our home phone, “Thank you for calling Jeffers, this is Ruth.
+May I help you?'”
 We also had to collect empty boxes that we could use for shipping.
 I remember going into Springfield and going up and down the aisles of Bass Pro Shops (home store) looking for empty boxes.
 We got a penny for each one we brought home.

 Birth of a Business